 You apply for short-term disability benefits by filling out the forms provided by your employer, insurance company or benefits administrator.
 There will be three forms to fill out.

 Second, there is a form your doctor must fill out.
-You are responsible to get your doctor to complete this form.
-The best way to do this is to book a medical appointments specifically to review this form with your doctor.
+You are responsible for getting your doctor to complete this form.
+The best way to do this is to book a medical appointment specifically to review this form with your doctor.
 Don’t try to fit it in on an appointment focused on other medical issues.
-Your doctor can give the completed form back to you or they can send it to the claims administrator.
-Ideally you want to have a copy of this report so you know what the doctor has said.
+Your doctor can give the completed form back to you, or they can send it to the claims administrator.
+Ideally, you want to have a copy of this report so you know what the doctor has said.

 Appealing a denial of short-term disability benefits

-If the benefits administrator denies your claim, then you will have to appeal the decision.
+If the benefits administrator denies your claim, you can appeal the decision.
 Your employer or insurance company will have a process for how to appeal.
 An appeal means that you formally ask the benefits administrator to reverse their decision to deny your claim.
 You do this by providing more medical information and explaining why the decision is wrong.
 You need to convince them to change their minds, which is often not easy to do.

-Our short-term disability lawyers, represent clients in appealing denials of short-term disability.
-We start by getting the benefit administrator’s claim file so we know exactly what information they have.
+Our short-term disability lawyers represent clients in appealing denials of short-term disability.
+We start by getting the benefits administrator’s claim file so we know exactly what information they have.
 Next, we identify the key issues causing the denial and gather evidence to support the appeal.
 We then prepare an appeal letter to send along with the new evidence to support your claim.